 Whet Cafe - This small cafe is family owned and operated, only sourcing from local producers.
 They have a large range on their menu - from grilled meats, burgers, salads and curries!
 The building is tucked right into the rainforest.
 There's a small clearing just in front of the deck, where we watched birds dancing, spiders building webs and Lizards scurrying across.
 Just the week before we arrived, a Cassowary had walked right through it with her 2 chicks following behind!
 What an absolute treasure of a moment that would have been while eating lunch!

-Floravilla Biodynamic Organic Ice-cream Factory - This was the best Ice-cream I have ever eaten!
+Floravilla Ice-cream Factory - This was the best Ice-cream I have ever eaten!
 No doubt, nothing will ever beat it!
-The ice cream is hand made on the premises by Betty Hinton.
+The ice cream is organic, biodynamic and hand made on the premises by Betty Hinton.
 There are no preservatives, artificial colours, flavours or sweeteners in any of the products!
 All milk, yoghurt and fruits are sourced from local organic farmers.
 They also have dairy-free and sugar-free varieties.
 Head to Floravilla for an afternoon treat, supporting the local economy and ecosystem.

 What To Pack For A Day Exploring The Daintree

 This is thick rainforest.
 Be prepared to encounter wet weather and lots of walking.
 Rain jackets and umbrellas are a good idea, even if the forecast says it'll be a wonderfully sunny day.